kokkos/kokkos-core-wiki/docs/source/API/core/atomics/atomic_fetch_op.rst

    old_value =  atomic_fetch_[op](ptr_to_value, update_value);

-Atomically updates the variable at the address given by ``ptr_to_value`` with ``update_value`` according to the relevant operation, and returns the previous value found at that address.
+Atomically updates the variable at the address given by ``ptr_to_value`` with ``update_value`` according to the relevant operation ``op``, and returns the previous value found at that address.

 Description
 -----------